 Maximum contractual payment period agreed

-The 91 day period is an exception and occurs when invoices dated the 1st of the month and the supplier is on agreed terms that are 60 days from month end
+The 91 day period is an exception and occurs when invoices dated the 1st of the month and the supplier is on agreed terms that are 60 days from the end of the month.

 Any other information about payment terms